apache/airflow/docs/apache-airflow/installation/installing-from-pypi.rst

     Installing, upgrading, downgrading providers separately is not guaranteed to work with all Airflow versions or other providers.
-Some providers have minimum-required version of Airflow and some versions of providers might have conflicting requirements with Airflow or other dependencies you might have installed.
-In cases you cannot install dependencies in the same environment as Airflow - you can attempt to use other approaches.
+Some providers have minimum-required version of Airflow and some versions of providers might have limits on dependencies that are conflicting with limits of other providers or other dependencies installed.
+For example google provider before 10.1.0 version had limit of protobuf library ``<=3.20.0`` while for example ``google-ads`` library that is supported by google has requirement for protobuf library ``>=4``.
+In such cases installing those two dependencies alongside in a single environment will not work.
+In such cases you can attempt to use other approaches.
     See :ref:`best practices for handling conflicting/complex Python dependencies <best_practices/handling_conflicting_complex_python_dependencies>`